andresg9108/manyp/README.md

 If all goes well, you will see the changes in the browser.
 Each of the most relevant files and folders in the project is explained below with a description.

+* "./grunt/": Contains all the routes that Grunt uses to function.
-* "../pages/": Contains all the files that represent each page of the project.
+* "./pages/": Contains all the files that represent each page of the project.
-* "../pageTemplates/": Contains all the "HTML" templates of the project.
+* "./pageTemplates/": Contains all the "HTML" templates of the project.
-* "../src/": Contains all the resources of the project.
+* "./src/": Contains all the resources of the project.
-	- "../src/css/": Contains all the CSS files that SASS generates.
+	- "./src/css/": Contains all the CSS files that SASS generates.
-	- "../src/js/": Contains all the JavaScript files for the project.
+	- "./src/js/": Contains all the JavaScript files for the project.
-	- "../src/sass/": Contains all the SASS files of the project.
+	- "./src/sass/": Contains all the SASS files of the project.
-	- "../src/template/": Contains all the "Handlebars" templates of the project.
+	- "./src/template/": Contains all the "Handlebars" templates of the project.
-* "../web/": Contains project production files.
+* "./web/": Contains project production files.
-* "../Gruntfile.js": Stores all grunt settings.
+* "./Gruntfile.js": Stores all grunt settings.
-* "../package.json": Stores all Node.js settings.
+* "./package.json": Stores all Node.js settings.

+***THE DOCUMENTATION IS BEING REVIEWED FROM HERE***

 ## HTML templates <span name="HtmlTemplates"></span> ##